E. Barrett Prettyman United States Courthouse

-The E. Barrett Prettyman Federal Courthouse is a historic building in Washington, D.C.
-It was built in 1949–50 and currently houses the United States District Court for the District of Columbia, the United States Court of Appeals for the District of Columbia Circuit, and the United States Foreign Intelligence Surveillance Court.
+The E. Barrett Prettyman Federal Courthouse is a federal courthouse in Washington, D.C. that is home to the U.S. District Court for the District of Columbia and the U.S. Court of Appeals for the District of Columbia Circuit.
+Since 2009, it has also been the meeting location for the United States Foreign Intelligence Surveillance Court.

+The Prettyman Courthouse is located on Constitution Avenue in the Judiciary Square neighborhood of Washington, across from the East Building of the National Gallery of Art.
+It opened in 1952 and was expanded with an annex in 2004.

 Significance

-The courthouse is one of the last buildings constructed in the Judiciary Square and Municipal Center complex, an important civic enclave since the 1820s.
+The Prettyman Courthouse is one of the last buildings constructed in the Judiciary Square and Municipal Center complex, an important civic enclave since the 1820s.
 It constitutes an almost entirely unaltered example of early 1950s Stripped Classicism, a non-representational abstraction of the classical style that permeated institutional (especially government) architecture after the Second World War.

 President Harry S. Truman laid the cornerstone on June 27, 1950, and the building opened in November 1952.

 It was listed by the National Register of Historic Places and is a contributing property to the Pennsylvania Avenue National Historic Site.
 It was renamed in 1997 in honor of E. Barrett Prettyman, the former Chief Judge of the U.S. Court of Appeals for the District of Columbia Circuit.